Please read the Disclaimer at the end of this page.

 ●As one to two years treatment for Graves' disease to see if a remission occurs.
 The disease goes into remission in approximately 30 percent of people, and antithyroid drugs can be used to control hyperthyroidism while waiting to see if remission occurs.

 ●As long-term treatment in patients who do not go into remission and prefer to avoid radioiodine or surgery.

 People who have very mild Graves' disease may have as high as a 50 to 70 percent chance of remission.
 It is possible to have a relapse years later, and some people will need to eventually consider permanent treatment with radioactive iodine or surgery.

 Antithyroid drugs have some minor side effects, such as rash, hives, painful joints, fever, and stomach upset.
-A more serious complication called agranulocytosis (lack of white blood cells) can occur, but this is very rare.
+A more serious complication called agranulocytosis (lack of white blood cells) can occur in 1 out of 400 patients.
 Patients taking antithyroid drugs should notify their clinician immediately if they get a sore throat, fever, or any signs of a bacterial infection.
-PTU has rarely been linked with liver failure.
+Both methimazole and PTU can be associated with liver damage, but PTU is more commonly linked with liver failure.

 While taking antithyroid drugs, you will have a blood test for thyroid hormone every four to six weeks until your hyperthyroidism is under control.